ylallemant/githook-companion/README.md

 You may want to use specific binaries in your githooks.

-`githook-companion` allows you to list them in the configuration and will automatically download when you use the [init command](#initialize).
+`githook-companion` allows you to list them in the configuration and it will automatically download them when you use the [init command](#initialize).

 > [!TIP]
 > Using the parent configurations, you can define different tools in the parent and the child project: